 The quantities of sewage sludge applied as soil amendment refer to data reported under the EU Directive 86/278/EEC on sewage sludge.
-Data for the latest years are considered to have a higher level of certainty and refer to data collected under Decree-Law n.o 276/2009 which establishes the use of sewage sludge on agricultural soils, transposing for the internal legal order the referred Directive.
+Data for the latest years are considered to have a higher level of certainty and refer to data collected under national legislation85 which establishes the use of sewage sludge on agricultural soils, transposing for the internal legal order the referred Directive.
 Data on the agriculture use of sludge under this legal provision is collected by the DRAPs (Regional Directorates for Agriculture and Fisheries), and are annually reported to the APA (Waste Department).

-Figure 5-34: Application of sewage sludge (t dm) and quantities of N (t N) in agriculture soils
+Figure 5-30: Application of sewage sludge (t dm) and quantities of N (t N) in agriculture soils